zhenkuny/dafny/Docs/Linear/TypingRules.md

 - `O ; L |- e : linear` means that `e` is a well-typed linear expression, consuming all of `L`.
 - `O ; L |- e : ordinary` means that `e` is a well-typed ordinary expression, consuming all of `L`.
-- `O ; L |- s : L'` means that `s` is a well-typed statement, consuming some of all of `L`, and leaving any remaining linear variables in `L'`.
+- `O ; L |- s : L'` means that `s` is a well-typed statement, consuming some or all of `L`, and leaving any remaining linear variables in `L'`.

 When checking subexpressions `e1` and `e2` of an expression `f(e1, e2)`,
 linear variables from `L` are split into disjoint `L1` and `L2`,